Shell Key Preserve

-There is a pass at both ends of the island.
+There was a pass at both ends of the island.
 The pass at the north end of shell island is deep enough for most boats to get through easily.
-The pass at the south end of the Key is only about 3 feet deep in some spots.
+The pass at the south end of the Key has filled in, likely due to nearby dredging.
 The ocean / gulf side of this island is a scenic stretch of beach that is always littered with shells.
 Hence the name "Shell Key" Preserve.

 This Key, like almost anywhere else in South FL, has great fishing.
 On the east side of the island where all the flats are is a great place to catch redfish.
 The rest of the Key has good fishing for Speckled Trout, Flounder, Spanish Mackerel, Pompano, Sheepshead and many others.

 One of the islands that is protected by shell key is Ponnoma Island.
 There is an old dilapidated house on Ponnoma Island and the island is privately owned.
 There is also a dock on the island but it does not look like it has been used in many years.
 Ponnoma Island is about 1000 feet in diameter.
 Some of the pictures below are of this island.

 Shell Key is managed by Pinellas County Shell Key Barrier Island.